I empower individuals and organisations to make decisions that make a difference.

-I run a consultancy focused on strategic decision-making, Leapwise, and am lucky to have ties to other organisations full of fantastic people: the Institute for Government (where I am a Senior Fellow), University College London (where I am an Honorary Senior Lecturer at the Jill Dando Institute of Crime Science) and Deloitte and Boston Consulting Group (where I am an expert adviser to partners in Europe and the rest of the world respectively).
+I run a consultancy focused on strategic and organisational decision-making, Leapwise, and am lucky to have ties to other organisations full of fantastic people: the Institute for Government (where I am a Senior Fellow), University College London (where I am an Honorary Senior Lecturer at the Jill Dando Institute of Crime Science) and Deloitte and Boston Consulting Group (where I am an expert adviser to partners in Europe and the rest of the world respectively).

 My work builds on my experiences researching and advising on criminal and organisational decision making.
 I worked as senior policy adviser on ‘home affairs’ (crime, justice, immigration) in the UK Prime Minister’s Strategy Unit in the mid-2000s and joined the set up team of the Institute for Government in 2008, where I was Director of Research until 2008.
 Before these roles, I started out in private sector consulting with Boston Consulting Group.

 In my life, I love my family, sports, music, literature, the outdoors, friends, food and travel and am never bored and always desperate to spend more time with all of them.
-My wife Eliza is a health and fitness guru who runs Healthy Living London and my sons, Arthur and Hector, are sleep-stealing bundles of loveliness.
+My wife Eliza is a health and fitness guru who runs Healthy Living London and my sons, Arthur and Hector, are bundles of loveliness who are growing up too quickly.
 I try to take them with me on long work-trips or be away for a week or less whenever possible.
-My perfect day off would involve a leisurely breakfast with good fiction, playing basketball then having lunch with my London Dark Blues team-mates, and spending the afternoon with friends and family on a walk in nature.

 Biographies for your use